Akash-Ahir/github-actions-practice/src/read.md

-hi this is for testing purpose of smart trigger.yml
+hi this is for testing purpose of smart trigger path ignore